 I Was Driving A Bus And Had To Make An Emergency Stop, Could I Claim Compensation For My Injury?

 As well as the passengers making a compensation claim, it’s also possible that the bus driver could claim for injuries caused during an emergency stop.
 That’s the case if the sudden stopping was caused by another road user’s negligence.
-Also, under the Health and Safety at Work Act 1974, you could claim if you work as a bus driver and the bus was faulty or poorly maintained and, as a result, caused an accident to occur.
+Also, under the Health and Safety at Work Act 1974, you could claim if you work as a bus driver and the bus was faulty or poorly maintained and, as a result, caused an accident at work to occur.

 If you’re driving a bus and you have to perform an emergency stop, we recommend that you: